NetPosterWorks - Educational Posters selected for teachers by a teacher.

 New York, Vermont, West Virginia, Wisconsin

-The Sugar Maple is one of the most important trees and beautiful trees.
+The Sugar Maple is one of the most important and beautiful trees.
 Along with the Black Maple, it is the major source of sap for making maple syrup, and its wood is desired in furniture and flooring.
 While the Sugar Maple is easy to transplant, and fairly fast growing, it doesn't like its roots compacted and is not tolerant of pollution.

 food posters